SamambaMan/imageprocessing/Readme.md

  $ pip install aiohttp
 ```

-Then, run the following code as a call example:

-In the source foder, user may execute the following Python code (I recomend ipython):
+Then, run the following Python code as a call example at the level of the project source foder (I recomend ipython):

 ```python
 import aiohttp